 Is so infuriating you’re in this magically beautiful place and you’re leaving your crap behind don’t do it. whatever you bring with you take away with you any garbage that you accumulate while you’re in Iceland make sure you’re disposing of it in the appropriate bins but also don’t just leave it on the side of the road or if it does get caught up in the wind and it’s safe for you to retrieve it go and do that.

-One of the things that surprised a lot of people about Iceland is that the Weather can be variable at any time of year. if you pack appropriate layers, then you’ll be prepared to don’t necessarily always have to wear all those things at the same time but having a perfect water-resistant jacket and pants with you whether it’s in the car that you’re driving or in your backpack.
+One of the things that surprised a lot of people about Iceland is that the Weather can be variable at any time of year. if you pack appropriate layers, then you’ll be prepared to don’t necessarily always have to wear all those things at the same time but having a perfect water-resistant jacket and pants with you in the car that you’re driving or in your backpack.

 It is Iceland’s only city and there are cool things to do downtown and in the surrounding metropolitan area but I know that once you go out of the city and explore all of the gorgeous nature that’s available.
 Iceland will definitely capture your heart.